 - See Protecting California’s Butterfly Groves: Management Guidelines for Monarch Butterfly Overwintering Habitat, published by the Xerces Society, for guidance on managing overwintering sites.

-The primary focus for habitat restoration should be the Coast Range, Sacramento Valley, and the foothills of the Sierra Nevada—areas critical to producing the first generation of monarchs in the spring.
+The primary focus for habitat restoration should be the Coast Range, Central Valley, and the foothills of the Sierra Nevada—areas critical to producing the first generation of monarchs in the spring.

 - Plant flowers which are attractive to monarchs and other butterflies.
 Ideally, these would be native species which are adapted for climate change and which benefit other insects as well, but monarchs are fairly generalized in their nectar habits and can benefit from a wide range of flowering plants.